What Are Mass Nouns? (with Examples)

 - Israel is famous for its baby cheeses.
 (Varieties of cheese)

-- Chili is well known for its many fine wines.
+- Chile is well known for its many fine wines.
 (Varieties of wine)

 - Can I have four coffees?
 (Measures of coffee)